Olivia Munn Rips Go Fug Yourself Blog, Gets Roasted In Response

 Not all of the reaction was negative.
 Former CNN anchor Soledad O’Brien wrote “good for Olivia Munn.”

-Go Fug Yourself was founded in the early aughts, and was named one of the 50 most powerful blogs in the world by The Guardian in 2008.
+Go Fug Yourself was founded in the early aughts and was named one of the 50 most powerful blogs in the world by The Guardian in 2008.
 They do not appear to have responded to Munn’s essay as of Thursday afternoon.

-Munn hosted Attack of the Show! on the old G4 network, and has since appeared in such films as X-Men: Apocalypse and Magic Mike, and was a regular on the TV series The Newsroom.
+Munn hosted Attack of the Show! on the old G4 network and has since appeared in such films as X-Men: Apocalypse and Magic Mike.
+She was also a regular on the TV series The Newsroom.